jace/pydocflow/docs/index.rst

     :class:`WorkflowStateGroup` instances cannot have transitions.

-    :param values: Valid values as specified in :class:`WorkflowState`
+    :param values: Status values or instances of :class:`WorkflowState`
     :type values: ``list``
     :param title: Optional title for this workflow state
     :param description: Optional description for this workflow state